 Eco-friendly, sustainable choices have been an explicit focus of the brand for quite some time.
-Nike will soon be bringing the popular Air Max back to the market in a unique way in their 'Plant Based' pack.
+Nike have brought the popular Air Max back to the market in a unique way in their 'Plant Based' pack.
 Designer Sergio Lozano proves that sustainable sneakers can look super stylish.
 The Nike Floral Pack includes gorgeous Air Max silhouettes in navy, pink, ecru and beige.
-Finally, there's release information too.
-Watch and read for more details on the pack!

 Nike's plant-based package consists of a variety of shoes that honour natural sources of dyes and various sustainable fabrics.
 You can clearly see that all the sneakers are modelled on plant life.
 The sole of the kicks, for example, is reminiscent of earth and the plant embroidered on the tongue significantly characterises the pack.